jmchilton/prodbiocloud/getting_started.rst

     fab -u ubuntu -c /path/to/fabricrc.txt -i /path/to/private_key -H test1.example.org install_biolinux

-The second version of the install_biolinux command (no flavor specified) will install all of ``CloudBioLinux``, which will include many packages you may not need for Galaxy, such as R libraries and desktop packages.
+This second version of the ``install_biolinux`` command (no flavor specified) will install all of `CloudBioLinux`_, which will include many packages you may not need for Galaxy, such as R libraries and desktop applications.

-These packages will be installed into the image's /usr partition, either using fabric commands defined in ``cloudbiolinux/cloudbio/custom`` or using native pacakges.
+These packages will be installed into the instance's ``/usr`` directory, either using fabric commands defined in ``cloudbiolinux/cloudbio/custom`` or native pacakges.

-If all of ``CloudBioLinux`` is not desired, one can comment out lines in ``cloudbiolinux/config/main.yaml`` and ``cloudbiolinux/config/custom.yaml`` and other files in that directory to prune the list of things that get installed.
+If installing all of `CloudBioLinux`_ is not desired, one can comment out lines in ``cloudbiolinux/config/main.yaml`` and ``cloudbiolinux/config/custom.yaml`` and other files in that directory to prune the list of applications and libraries that get installed.

 CloudMan + Tools Flavor
 +++++++++++++++++++++++